opentext-idol/idol-rich-media-tutorials/README.md

 ## License

-Copyright (c) 2022 Micro Focus International plc.
+(c) Copyright 2023 Micro Focus International plc.

-Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.
+Licensed under the MIT License (the "License"); you may not use this project except in compliance with the [License](./LICENSE.md).